Rokr0k/multiprocessing/README.md

 ```
 > It would make every notes in Fish part rendered, may occur lags.

-You can refer to the gameplay.js file as you make gimmick patterns, but you may not modify it for compability. ~~I appologize because I didn't make enough comments :(~~
+You can refer to the gameplay.js file as you make gimmick patterns, but you may not modify it for compability.

-Soon I will add comments to gameplay.js file, so please wait.